Hello, Goodbye: Cover versions and Paul McCartney live performances

 James Last, the Hollyridge Strings, Bud Shank and the Soulful Strings were all among the artists who covered "Hello, Goodbye" in the year following its release in 1967.
 Allen Toussaint, with whom McCartney worked briefly on his and Wings' 1975 album Venus and Mars, released a version of the song in 1989.
 More recent covers include recordings by Dwight Twilley and the band Ash, and a novelty version by Looney Tunes characters credited to "Bugs & Friends".

 The cast of the US television show Glee released a recording of "Hello, Goodbye" as the opening track of their 2010 album Glee: The Music, Volume 3 Showstoppers.
 This version became a hit when issued as a single.
 (Note: Among its international chart placings, the single peaked at number 23 in Canada and number 24 in Ireland.)
 In 2014, the Cure recorded the song with McCartney's son James, for inclusion on the multi-artist compilation The Art of McCartney.
 Classic Rock magazine described it as "Sufficiently clattery and 'Love Cats'-ish to escape comparisons with the original".
 Evanescence's co-founder and lead vocalist Amy Lee included a cover of "Hello, Goodbye" on her 2016 children's album Dream Too Much.

 McCartney has performed "Hello, Goodbye" on many of his tours as a solo artist.
 These include 2002's Driving World Tour and 2003's Back in the World Tour, when he opened his concerts with the song, and the On the Run Tour in 2011–12.
 In addition, throughout his 1989–90 world tour, McCartney segued the coda onto the end of "Put It There".
 This medley was included on McCartney's 1990 triple album Tripping the Live Fantastic, while a full live rendition of "Hello, Goodbye" appeared on Back in the U.S. in 2002.
+McCartney performed it on the series finale of The Late Show with Stephen Colbert alongside his occasional collaborator Elvis Costello, host Stephen Colbert, and the Late Show house band.